 A further, large-scale longitudinal study examines the effects of job insecurity on mental health and life satisfaction in Australia [8].
 The indicator of insecurity used in this study is the probability of job loss as estimated by workers themselves, which is a measure other studies have validated.
-The advantage of this measure is that we can be confident that we are not mixing up the probability of job loss with any wider sense of insecurity concerning one's status at work.
+The advantage of this measure is that it provides confidence that the probability of job loss is not being mixed up with any wider sense of insecurity concerning a person's status at work.
 The study finds that an increase in the probability of job loss stimulates a notable fall in both the mental health scale and in life satisfaction.
 Mental health, in this study, is measured on a 0-100 scale derived using a subset of items from the Short-Form Health Survey (SF-36).
-Those responding low values on this scale are more likely to be experiencing depression.
-The illustration on page 1 and Figure 1 show the values on this scale of various states, relative to being in a secure job and being fully employable.
-Accordingly, the loss of mental health from being partially insecure (i.e., having a 50% chance of job loss within a year), while remaining fully employable (i.e., being sure of getting an equally good job), was close to the loss incurred through actually being unemployed.
+Those responding with low values on this scale are more likely to be experiencing depression.
+The illustration on p.
+1 and Figure 1 show the values on this scale of various states, relative to being in a secure job and being fully employable.
+Accordingly, the loss of mental health from being partially insecure

+(i.e. having a 50% chance of job loss within a year), while remaining fully employable (i.e. being sure of getting an equally good job), was close to the loss incurred through actually being unemployed.
 The effect is around an eighth of a standard deviation of the mental health scale, indicating a significant effect on the numbers suffering mental depression.
+A similar effect of insecurity is found for German workers, again using longitudinal data [9].